 Here, the Minutes had been negotiated after a lengthy process with both spouses represented by lawyers, and they represented each spouse’s mutual intentions.
 While the unconfirmed Minutes may have been flawed procedurally, they were not flawed in terms of what they represented and how they had come to exist.
 The spousal support terms were upheld.

 Do you have questions about the validity of your family law settlement?
-Contact us for a free consultation.
+Contact us for a consultation.